 Learn SEO Basics

 Take time to learn basic SEO and then optimize your listings.
-Using a service like MOZ has a great beginner SEO course.will help with tags and finding errors, but you still need to learn the basic principles of SEO.
+Using a service like ETSY Rank will help with tags and finding errors, but you still need to learn the basic principles of SEO.
+MOZ has a great beginner SEO course.